gvwilson/sensibleadventures/cloudherd/new.md

 look, it wouldn't be any cover at all---but it was all she could think of.

 Flying lower meant flying in shadow.
-Noxy started shivering almost as soon as they were out of the sun.
+Noxy started shivering as soon as they were out of the sun.
 "Come here," Kulbinder finally told her.
 She was too cold to protest.
 With her on one side and Thokmay on the other, the tiger looked like a lonely black and orange book between two strangely-carved bookends.

+Three Springs Canyon rejoined the pass a few minutes later.
+It was as if the mountains all stepped back together to let the sun in.
+The sudden brightness stung Noxy's eyes.
+She blinked and rubbed them with the heels of her hands, wondering what was happening back in Stale and wishing she was there.

+"They've seen us," Thokmay said flatly, nodding skyward.
+Noxy looked up.
+Sure enough, the big cow was descending toward them.
+Even as she watched, her dive steepened and she picked up speed.

+"All right," she said through clenched teeth, "Let's see what you've got."
+She closed her eyes.  *Bunch up,* she mind-spoke to Big Blue.
+*It's a race.*

+*Don't like,* the cloud grumbled in exactly the same tone Little Gas used when someone put cauliflower in front of him.

+*Please?* Noxy coaxed.

+The cloud grumbled again wordlessly, but gathered itself into a dense pillow and sped up.

+It wasn't enough.
+Noxy coaxed and prodded, but no matter how fast Big Blue went, the other cloud kept gaining.
+She was younger and stronger than the old bull, and Tasteless was driving her hard.

+"They have archers," Thokmay announced after a few hundred heartbeats.

+"Of course they do," Noxy snapped.
+"Any other good news?"

+Thokmay studied the approaching cloud for a moment.
+"Not really.
+They're Shudarga's own troops, not Canaries, so they won't hesitate to fire."

+Suddenly Noxy had had enough.
+"All right.
+If they want a race, let's give them a race" She closed her eyes to concentrate.  *Turn around.*

+*???*

+*Turn around,* she repeated firmly.  *Still a race, but other way.*

+If Big Blue had been a child, his reply would have earned him a day of chores from Granna Fee, but he slowed, banked, and turned.

+"What's going on?"
+Kulbinder demanded.

+Noxy grinned without a shred of humor.
+"We're going to make it *interesting.*"

+She didn't bother to coax any more.
+As Tasteless and the archers drew closer, she pummelled Big Blue with the same command over and over
+again: *Faster!* The cloud caught the urgency in her voice, or maybe he just remembered what it was to be young.
+As the mountains slipped by, he drew himself in and pushed himself harder and harder.

+"I hope you know what you're doing," Thokmay muttered.

+"Nope!"
+Noxy said, still grinning mercilessly.
+"But I'm pretty sure they don't either."

+She glanced back just as their pursuers loosed the first arrow.
+The other cloud was only a hundred strides behind them, and perhaps twenty above.
+The arrow seemed to float for a moment before dropping in their wake.
+"Ranging shot," Thokmay said grimly.
+"They're not sure of the height yet."

+And then they rounded a bend in the canyon and Noxy surged to her feet.
+"There!
+There they are!"

+The herd of clouds that had stormed past them that morning crowded the peaks on either side of the canyon.
+Hungry and tired after their panicky charge, the cows and calves grazed on leftover crusts of winter snow.
+The bulls jostled half-heartedly for position in the canyon's center.
+As Big Blue began to slow, Noxy dug her hands into him and mind-spoke as firmly as she could.  *Faster!*